Back to All Events

 • 5 Rivers - Alabama's Delta Resource Center 30945 Five Rivers Boulevard Spanish Fort, AL, 36527 United States (map)

-Join Coastal Programs Manager Cortney Weatherby and Program Coordinator Andrew Lydeard on a winter trip to one to Alabama's best locations for shorebirds and ducks, the Blakeley Mud Lakes in Mobile!
+Join Coastal Outreach Manager Cortney Weatherby and Program Coordinator Andrew Lydeard on a winter trip to one to Alabama's best locations for shorebirds and ducks, the Blakeley Mud Lakes in Mobile!

 **Permits are REQUIRED by the Mobile Port Authority before entering the property.
 Please follow the link below to fill out and PRINT your signed forms before the trip.
-You will not be legally allowed to enter without it!
+You must bring this form with you, you will not be legally allowed to enter without it!
 This is an industrial site with working hazards and potential risks, and the Mobile Port Police actively ticket and tow unauthorized vehicles in the area.
 Alabama Audubon is not responsible for impoundment or ticketing of unauthorized vehicles. **

 https://alports.com/birding